Table of Contents

 The General tab is where you can save the Request Type Item in a draft or published state, add tags, edit category/description names, attach the form and add task templates.

-The Automation tab is where the ticket created by the request type should be set to: the board, status, priority, source.
-The ticket tab for ConnectWise and Autotask instance are not identical.
+The Automation tab is where the ticket created by the service type should be set to: the board, status, priority, source.
+The ticket tabs for different DeskDirector backends are also not identical.
 Here are screenshots showing the ticket tab of each instance, and the options/fields available for finetuning tickets created from the request types.

 Standalone: